Jews: Migrations

 Throughout Jewish history, Jews have repeatedly been directly or indirectly expelled from both their original homeland, the Land of Israel, and many of the areas in which they have settled.
 This experience as refugees has shaped Jewish identity and religious practice in many ways, and is thus a major element of Jewish history.
 In summary, the pogroms in Eastern Europe, the rise of modern antisemitism, the Holocaust, as well as the rise of Arab nationalism, all served to fuel the movements and migrations of huge segments of Jewry from land to land and continent to continent until they arrived back in large numbers at their original historical homeland in Israel.

-In the Bible, the patriarch Abraham is described as a migrant to the land of Canaan from Ur of the Chaldees.
+In the Hebrew Bible, the patriarch Abraham is described as a migrant to the land of Canaan from Ur of the Chaldees.
 His descendants, the Children of Israel, undertook the Exodus (meaning "departure" or "exit" in Greek) from ancient Egypt, as described in the Book of Exodus.